infinum/frontend-handbook/React/React hooks.md

 }
 ```

 For non-primitive values like objects, arrays and functions, React will do a reference comparison using [Object.is()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is).
 This means that we must provide the same reference of `objectProp`, `arrayProp`, `functionProp` to `Child` on every re-render if we don't want to trigger `useEffect` every time.
-This can be achieved by extracting them outside component function or wrapping them in `useMemo` or `useCallback`.
+This can be achieved by extracting them outside of the component or wrapping them in `useMemo` or `useCallback`.
 Check [Using Object.is](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is#using_object.is) section on MDN for better understanding.

 > There is [JavaScript Records & Tuples Proposal](https://github.com/tc39/proposal-record-tuple) which will invalidate above arguments and make thing simpler.